Agricultural sustainability in northern Nigeria: Conservation and control of soil moisture

 While there exist poverty in the region, as well as people who are without sufficient food, it does not appear to be a decline in crop yields.
 Instead, evidence suggests there has been a sustained effort to increase the production of food in an attempt to keep up with the increasing need.

 Common crops and food sources

 The main crops in this area are millet, sorghum and cowpea (see Figures 4 to 6), while groundnut and sesame are considered minor crops.
-Guna (cow) melon (Citrullus lanatus) has been recently added to crop production for market.
+Guna (cow) melon (Citrullus lanatus) has been recently added to crop production for the market.
 It requires only one fall of rain, is planted late in the season, and grows on moisture that is left in the soil until it is harvested during the months preceding the next year's rains.
-This crop is a significant supply of edible oil.
+This crop is a significant supplier of edible oil.
 Plants grown as field boundaries include the henna bush (Lawsonia inermis) as well as various grasses.
 Intercrop spreads are also planted among the grains; they often consist of cowpeas or groundnuts, which are nitrogen-fixing plants.
 A density of mature trees is also maintained.